 To return to Home Web Page:

-Here on this page are some of the research projects I have done (some ongoing), some are researches on my family roots and then my researches on some of the Witches and Cunning folks of the past.
+Here on this page are some of the research projects I have done (some ongoing), on the Witches and Cunning folks of the past.

 Click on any of the links below that may interest you.